michael2012z/BitBible/markdown/KJV/files/Ps.md

 14. He shall redeem their soul from deceit and violence: and precious shall their blood be in his sight.

-15. And he shall live, and to him shall be given of the gold of Sheba: prayer also shall be made for him continually; and daily shall he be praised.shall be given: Heb. one shall give
+15. And he shall live, and to him shall be given of the gold of Sheba: prayer also shall be made for him continually; and daily shall he be praised.

 16. There shall be an handful of corn in the earth upon the top of the mountains; the fruit thereof shall shake like Lebanon: and they of the city shall flourish like grass of the earth.

-17. His name shall endure for ever: his name shall be continued as long as the sun: and men shall be blessed in him: all nations shall call him blessed.endure: Heb. behis name shall be…: Heb. shall be as a son to continue his father’s name for ever
+17. His name shall endure for ever: his name shall be continued as long as the sun: and men shall be blessed in him: all nations shall call him blessed.

 18. Blessed be the Lord God, the God of Israel, who only doeth wondrous things.